Aceh: Beginnings of Islam in Southeast Asia

-Evidence concerning the initial coming and subsequent establishment of Islam in Southeast Asia is thin and inconclusive.
+Evidence concerning the arrival and subsequent establishment of Islam in Southeast Asia is thin and inconclusive.
 The historian Anthony Reid has argued that the region of the Cham people on the south-central coast of Vietnam was one of the earliest Islamic centers in Southeast Asia.
-Furthermore, as the Cham people fled the Vietnamese, one of the earliest locations that they established a relationship was with Aceh.
-Furthermore, it is thought that one of the earliest centers of Islam was in the Aceh region.
-When Venetian traveller Marco Polo passed by Sumatra on his way home from China in 1292 he found that Peureulak was a Muslim town while nearby 'Basma(n)' and 'Samara' were not.
-'Basma(n)' and 'Samara' are often said to be Pasai and Samudra but evidence is inconclusive.
-The gravestone of Sultan Malik as-Salih, the first Muslim ruler of Samudra, has been found and is dated AH 696 (AD 1297).
-This is the earliest clear evidence of a Muslim dynasty in the Indonesia-Malay area and more gravestones from the 13th century show that this region continued under Muslim rule.
+Furthermore, as the Cham people fled the Vietnamese, one of the earliest locations where they established a relationship was with Aceh.
+It is thought that one of the earliest centers of Islam was in the Aceh region.
+When Venetian traveler Marco Polo passed by Sumatra on his way home from China in 1292, he found that Peureulak was a Muslim town while nearby "Basma(n)" and "Samara" were not.
+"Basma(n)" and "Samara" are often said to be Pasai and Samudra, but evidence is inconclusive.
+The gravestone of Sultan Malikussaleh, the first Muslim ruler of Samudra, has been found and is dated AH 696 (1297 CE).
+This is the earliest clear evidence of a Muslim dynasty in the Indonesia-Malay area, and more 13th-century gravestones show that this region continued under Muslim rule.
 Ibn Batutah, a Moroccan traveller, passing through on his way to China in 1345 and 1346, found that the ruler of Samudra was a follower of the Shafi'i school of Islam.

-After the initial appearance of Islam in Aceh, it further spread into the coastal regions by the 15th century.
+After Islam first appeared in Aceh, it spread into the coastal regions by the 15th century.
 Aceh soon became a cultural and scholastic Islamic center throughout Southeast Asia.
 It also became wealthy because it was a center of extensive trade.

-The Portuguese apothecary Tome Pires reported in his early 16th-century book Suma Oriental that most of the kings of Sumatra from Aceh through Palembang were Muslim.
+The Portuguese apothecary Tome Pires reported in his early 16th-century book Suma Oriental that most of the kings of Sumatra, from Aceh to Palembang, were Muslim.
 At Pasai, in what is now the North Aceh Regency, there was a thriving international port.
 Pires attributed the establishment of Islam in Pasai to the 'cunning' of the Muslim merchants.
 The ruler of Pasai, however, had not been able to convert the people of the interior.

 Sultanate of Aceh

 The Sultanate of Aceh was established by Sultan Ali Mughayat Syah in 1511.

-In 1584–88 the Bishop of Malacca, D. João Ribeiro Gaio, based on information provided by a former captive called Diogo Gil, wrote the "Roteiro das Cousas do Achem" (Lisboa 1997) – a description of the sultanate.
+In 1584–88, the bishop of Malacca, D. João Ribeiro Gaio, based on information provided by a former captive called Diogo Gil, wrote the "Roteiro das Cousas do Achem" (Lisboa 1997)—a description of the sultanate.

 Later, during its golden era, in the 17th century, its territory and political influence expanded as far as Satun in southern Thailand, Johor in Malay Peninsula, and Siak in what is today the province of Riau.
 As was the case with most non-Javan pre-colonial states, Acehnese power expanded outward by sea rather than inland.
 As it expanded down the Sumatran coast, its main competitors were Johor and Portuguese Malacca on the other side of the Straits of Malacca.
-It was this seaborne trade focus that saw Aceh rely on rice imports from north Java rather than develop self sufficiency in rice production.
+It was this seaborne trade focus that led Aceh to rely on rice imports from north Java rather than develop self-sufficiency in rice production.